-DIRECTIONS EXPLANATION • Check all BMPs for which DNR funding is requested and insert the Performance This step identifies which BMPs and associated PS&Ps will be addressed by the TRM project Standard and Prohibition codes the BMP address if applicable.
+Check all BMPs for which DNR funding is requested and insert the Performance Standard and Prohibition codes the BMP address if applicable.
 If a specific BMP is not listed, check the "other" box, and enter the BMP name in the space provided.

+This step identifies which BMPs and associated performance standards and prohibitions will be addressed by the TRM project

 Enter the Performance Standard(s) and/or Prohibition(s) that the BMP will address, if applicable (See reference table below).
 Funding may not be used address "new facilities" as defined in Chapter NR 151.

-For Large-Scale Non-TMDL projects , only BMPs that lead to compliance with a state standard or prohibition are eligible for reimbursement.
-For Large-Scale TMDL projects , BMPs that address the pollutants or conditions for which the impaired water is listed are eligible for reimbursement.
+For Large-Scale Non-TMDL projects, only BMPs that lead to compliance with a state standard or prohibition are eligible for reimbursement.

+For Large-Scale TMDL projects, BMPs that address the pollutants or conditions for which the impaired water is listed are eligible for reimbursement.
 This should include state standards and prohibitions where warranted but may also include BMPs needed to address other nonpoint sources identified in the TMDL report or implementation plan.

+23 | Page Part I: BMPs Requested

 Code # Agricultural Performance Standard & Prohibition Effective Date 1 Sheet, rill, and wind erosion.
 (NR 151.02) 10-1-02 2 Tillage setback.
-(NR 151.03) 11-1-11 3 Phosphorus index.
-(NR 151.04) 11-1-11 4 Manure storage facilities-new/significant alterations.
+(NR 151.03) 1-1-11 3 Phosphorus index.
+(NR 151.04) 1-1-11 4 Manure storage facilities-new/significant alterations.
 (NR 151.05(2)) 10-1-02 5 Manure storage facilities-closure.
 (NR 151.05(3)) 10-1-02 6 Manure storage facilities-existing failing/leaking.
 (NR 151.05(4)) 10-1-02 7 Process wastewater handling.
 (NR 151.055) 11-1-11 8 Clean water diversions.
 (NR 151.06) 10-1-02 9 Nutrient management.
 (NR 151.07) 10 Prohibition: Prevention of overflow from manure storage facilities.
 (NR 151.08(2)) 10-1-02 11 Prohibition: Prevention of unconfined manure piles in water quality management areas (within 300 feet of a navigable stream, 1000 feet of a navigable lake, or areas where the groundwater is susceptible to contamination).
-(NR 151.08(3)) 10-1-02 12 Prohibition: Prevention of direct runoff from a feedlot or stored manure into waters of the state.
+(NR 151.08(3)) 12 Prohibition: Prevention of direct runoff from a feedlot or stored manure into waters of the state.
 (NR 151.08(4)) 10-1-02 13 Prohibition: Prevention of unlimited livestock access to waters of the state where high concentrations of animals prevent the maintenance of adequate sod cover or self-sustaining vegetation.
 (NR 151.08(5)) 10-1-02 14 Silurian bedrock performance standards (NR 151.075) 7-1-18 15 TMDL Implementation: No other performance standard or prohibition applies.
+N/A

-N/A contract to agricultural fields shall be in compliance with a nutrient management plan with the following effective dates:
+^{}Crop producers and livestock producers that apply manure or other nutrients directly or through contract to agricultural fields shall be in compliance with a nutrient management plan with the following effective dates:

-\Crop producers and livestock producers that apply manure or other nutrients directly or through

-- 1-1-05 for existing croplands within watersheds containing ORW/ERW, impaired waters, or source water protection areas (defined in s.
-NR 243.03(61)).

-- 1-1-08 for all other existing croplands.

-- 10-1-2003 for all new croplands.
+- Jan.
+1, 2005 for existing croplands within watersheds containing ORW/ERW, impaired waters, or source water protection areas (defined in s.
+NR 243.03(61)). - Jan.
+1, 2008 for all other existing croplands. - Oct.
+1, 2003 for all new croplands.